patjlm/rayn-blog/index.md

 * These rewards are instantly converted into PAR (Euro stable coin) and distributed to users.
 Rayn keeps a portion of it for themselves.

 Note:
-* The pool is limited.
-At one point, it will not be possible to deposit in mining anymore, or not at the same conditions (more expensive  machines, electricity, mining costs, rewards, ..)
+* deposited money is locked for 2 years
 * The interest rate is variable.
 During an AMA, they mentioned that if BTC (BitCoin) drops below 10K (which would be very very surprising), we'd still get about 10% reward for Ambassadors.
 The interest can also raise to more than we have today with the price of BTC raising up.
 We had some spikes above 20%.
+* interests paid daily!
+* The pool is limited.
+At one point, it may not be possible to deposit in mining anymore, or not at the same conditions (more expensive  machines, electricity, mining costs, rewards, ..)

 Currently, Mining vaults have been providing stable 12% to non-ambassadors, and almost 17% to ambassadors.
 Interests changes I captured: